-Why and How to Use Reclaimed Barn Boards in the Bathroom
+How to Use Reclaimed Barn Boards in the Bathroom

-Reclaimed barn boards are a popular and beautiful way to achieve that style.
+Reclaimed barn boards are a popular and beautiful way to achieve this look.
 They're amazingly textured and inherently interesting, and when used in high traffic rooms in our homes - like a bathroom - add an organic element that makes you feel more connected to the earth.

-But that's pretty easy using a water-based polyurethane of 2-3 coats all over.
+But that's pretty easy using 2-3 coats of water-based polyurethane.
 Sealing it will do a good job of protecting it from rot.
-Swelling and contracting may also be an issue, but if you leave a small gap between boards and use flexible silicone caulking around edges where sinks or tubs may connect you'll be fine."
+Swelling and contracting may also be an issue, but if you leave a small gap between boards and use flexible silicone caulking around edges where sinks or tubs may connect you'll be fine.

 Here are some lovely and simple examples of modern-rustic bathrooms that use reclaimed barn boards.
 It's really worth considering this option when trying to design sustainably and naturally, instead of purchasing "new" materials.

 Know what colour walls go great with wood?
 White and off-white!
 Get my free guide to the simple way to choose the right white paint.